xtaci/kcptun/README.md

 setting each side with ```-dscp value```, Here are some [Commonly used DSCP values](https://en.wikipedia.org/wiki/Differentiated_services#Commonly_used_DSCP_values).

-#### Security & Anonymity
+#### Cryptanalysis

-Kcptun is shipped with builtin packet encryption powered by various encryption method and works in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)), for each packet to be sent, the encryption process will start from encrypting a nonce from the [system entropy](https://en.wikipedia.org/wiki//dev/random), so the encryption to same plaintexts never leads to same ciphertexts thereafter.
+kcptun is shipped with builtin packet encryption powered by various block encryption algorithms and works in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)), for each packet to be sent, the encryption process will start from encrypting a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) from the [system entropy](https://en.wikipedia.org/wiki//dev/random), so encryption to same plaintexts never leads to a same ciphertexts thereafter.

 The contents of the packets are completely anonymous with encryption, including the headers(FEC,KCP), checksums and contents.
-Note that, no matter which encryption method you choose on you upper layer, if you disable encryption by specifying ```-crypt none``` to kcptun, the transmit will be insecure somehow, since the header is ***PLAINTEXT*** to everyone it would be susceptible to header tampering. ```aes-128``` is suggested for minimal encryption since modern CPUs are shipped with [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions and performs even better than `salsa20`(check the table below).
+Note that, no matter which encryption method you choose on you upper layer, if you disable encryption by specifying `-crypt none` to kcptun, the transmit will be insecure somehow, since the header is ***PLAINTEXT*** to everyone it would be susceptible to header tampering, such as jamming the *sliding window size*, *round-trip time*, *FEC property* and *checksums*. ```aes-128``` is suggested for minimal encryption since modern CPUs are shipped with [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions and performs even better than `salsa20`(check the table below).

+Other possible attacks to kcptun includes: a) traffic analysis, dataflow on specific websites may have pattern while interchanging data, but this type of eavesdropping has been mitigated by adapting [smux](https://github.com/xtaci/smux) to mix data streams so as to introduces noises, perfect solution to this has not appeared yet, theroretically by shuffling/mixing messages on larger scale network may mitigate this problem.  b) replay attacks, since the asymmetrical encryption has not been introduced into kcptun for some reason, capturing the packets and replay them on a different machine is possible, (notice: hijacking the session and decrypting the contents is still *impossible*), so upper layers should contain a asymmetrical encryption system to guarantee the authenticity of each message(process exact once), such as HTTPS/OpenSSL/LibreSSL, only by signing the requests with private keys can eliminate this type of attack.

+Important:
-`-crypt` and `-key` must be the same on both KCP Client & KCP Server.
+1. `-crypt` and `-key` must be the same on both KCP Client & KCP Server.

-NOTICE: ```-crypt xor``` is also insecure and vulnerable to known-plaintext attack, do not use this unless you know what you are doing.
+2. `-crypt xor` is also insecure and vulnerable to known-plaintext attack, do not use this unless you know what you are doing.

 Benchmarks for crypto algorithms supported by kcptun: